How to Play Roulette Online

 WHAT IS THE BEST BET IN ROULETTE?

 The most significant returns in roulette are found in outside bets, with straight-up wagers on individual numbers paying out at 35 to 1 each.
-These bets won't win as often, but when they do, the payouts are much higher than even-money outside bets like red, black, odd, or even.
+These bets won't win as often, but when they do, the payouts are much higher than even-money outside wagers like red, black, odd, or even.

 HOW DO THE ODDS WORKS IN ROULETTE?

 This varies depending on the roulette variant you are playing, but each bet type will have an accompanying percentage of success representing its odds.
-Even money bets like red or black have a 47.4% odds of success in American Roulette, while straight bets have odds of success of just 2.6% but payout 35 to 1.
+Even money bets like red or black have a 47.4% odds of success in American Roulette, while straight wagers have odds of success of just 2.6% but payout 35 to 1.

 HOW DO YOU PLACE A ROULETTE BET?